Orange left arrow graphic.Orange right arrow graphic.

 February

-At leisure or option to visit the ancient site of the monastery of Ritigala, an ancient Buddhist site set within the Ritigala Strict Nature Reserve.
-The site includes a historic Ayurveda herbal medicine hospital.
+At leisure or option to visit the ancient site of Ritigala, a Buddhist site set within the Ritigala Strict Nature Reserve.
+The site includes a monastery and an historic Ayurveda herbal medicine hospital.
 Later in the afternoon visit Minneriya National Park and see large herds of elephants and flocks of birds.
-Return to your hotel in Sigiriya for overnight.
+Return to your hotel in Sigiriya and overnight.

 6